LukeSmith16/ARMenu-Prototype/README.md

 # ARMenu-Prototype
 A cool little prototype which restaurants could use so customers can see and order items using this AR menu.
+Only features one 3D model which is the pie at the moment.

 <img src="https://github.com/LukeSmith1997/ARMenu-Prototype/blob/master/screenShot1.png" width="350" height="752"><img src="https://github.com/LukeSmith1997/ARMenu-Prototype/blob/master/screenShot2.png" width="350" height="752">